zenml-io/mlstacks/docs/book/stacks/stack-specification.md

 Config is usually optional (except in the case of GCP deployments when you need to specify a `project_id`.)

-#### `tags`
+#### `environment_variables`

-This field defines the tags of the component.
-This is a dictionary you can pass in arbitrary fields to tag the component.
-For example for an artifact store, as shown [in the quickstart examples](../getting-started/gcp.md), you can pass in a `deployed-by` key and a `mlstacks` value to tag the artifact store with the deployer.
+This field defines the environment variables of the component.
+This is a dictionary you can pass in arbitrary fields to configure the component.
+For example you might want certain environment variables to be set and defined ahead of the deployment of certain components.
+Environment variables are optional.

-Tags are optional.

-#### `region`

-This field defines the region of the component.
-This is a string that defines the region that the component will be deployed to.
-If you specify a region that doesn't exist for your particular provider, the component deployment will fail.